News

 Becoming Trauma Informed

-With a basic awareness of what trauma response looks like in children, this second session will take a step back to look at recent understanding of early brain development.
-It will share how babies’ brains develop in tandem with close relationship building; how trauma disrupts relationships and the building of “brain architecture” during this stage; and how strong relationships can build resilience when trauma is present.
+With a basic awareness of what trauma looks like in children, this second session will take a look at recent understanding of early brain development.
+It will discuss how babies’ brains develop in tandem with close relationship building, how trauma disrupts relationships and the building of “brain architecture” during this stage, and how strong relationships can build resilience when trauma is present.

-• 1.5 hours of PQAS or Act 48 credits will be available; there is no cost to attend or for PQAS hours, but Act 48 hours will incur a separate fee.
+• Attendees can receive 1.5 hours of PQAS or Act 48 credits.
+There is no cost to attend or for PQAS hours, but Act 48 hours will incur a separate fee.

 • Register